Aloo Palak Sabzi (Potato Spinach Stir Fry)

 Ingredients

-Potatoes & Spinach – This combination is a bomb.
 Just see that you get fresh and green palak for the best taste.
 Do not select the wilted one or one that has marks on it.
-Frozen spinach also works great in this recipe.
+Frozen spinach also works great in this delicious recipe.
+Instead of regular spinach, you can also use baby spinach.

 Green Chilies – Adjust the amount of green chilies as per your taste.

-You can avoid adding onion and garlic and follow the same process for “No Onion No Garlic” version.
+You can avoid adding onion and garlic and follow the same process for a “No Onion No Garlic” version.

 How To Make Aloo Palak